-“If you are a budding food writer, or know one, “Will Write for Food” by Dianne Jacob (Da Capo Press, 353 pages, $16.99), now in its third edition, is a good volume to have on hand.
+“If you are a budding food writer, or know one, “Will Write for Food” by Dianne Jacob (Da Capo Press, 353 pages, $16.99), is a good volume to have on hand.
 Jacob, who for more than 30 years has written and edited for many publications, takes the novice through the steps of getting published in a variety of forms: from blogs and print to cookbooks and memoir.
 In her latest edition, she discusses monetization of food writing (the ever important how to earn income from your work).
 In addition to her advice, she includes interviews with successful food writers and offers writing exercises to bump up the literary skills of the reader in this thorough, well-organized reference.”— Minneapolis Star Tribune

-Considered the Food Bloggers’ Bible
+Considered the Food Writers’ Bible

 “I purchased Will Write for Food and particularly enjoyed the first chapter, where I felt like anything I had ever written was complete crap and questioned whether I will ever know what it means to show rather than tell.
 I know that doesn’t sound like glowing praise, but I always enjoy realizing how much more I have to learn.” — Naomi Huzovicova, food blogger, Slovenia